wanggaohang/realtime_search/README.md

 # realtime_search
-try to implement twitter's realtime search engine earlybird
+try to implement twitter's realtime search engine earlybird accord to the paper